anikacharjee/CRUDOperations_MongoDB/README.md

 `mongodb://localhost:27017`

 # Run 'Create' Operation
-'node insertOne.js`
-or
-`node insertMany.js`
+`node insertOne.js` or  `node insertMany.js`

-This script connects to MongoDB and inserts a one document/many document(s) into the specified collection.
+This script(s) connects to MongoDB and inserts a one document/many document(s) into the specified collection.